jonahlyn/Getting-and-Cleaning-Data/README.md

 1. tidy.txt
 2. tidy-avg.txt

-Both files can be read into R with read.table.
+Both files can be read into R with read.table with a header attribute set to TRUE.

 How to run the script